jeanguyomarch/eovim/README.md

 colordepth), which could be problematic for configurations that rely on terminal colors (256 colors).
 To enable the 256-colors mode, run `eovim` with the `--termcolors` (or `-T`) option.

+To get a list of all the available options, run `eovim --help`.

 ## Hacking